ferdium/ferdium-server/README.md

 ## Creating and using custom recipes

-ferdi-server allows to extends the Franz recipe catalogue with custom Ferdi recipes.
+Ferdi-server allows to extends the Franz recipe catalogue with custom Ferdi recipes.

 For documentation on how to create a recipe, please visit [the official guide by Franz](https://github.com/meetfranz/plugins/blob/master/docs/integration.md).

-To add your recipe to ferdi-server, open `http://[YOUR FERDI-SERVER]/new` in your browser.
+To add your recipe to Ferdi-server, open `http://[YOUR FERDI-SERVER]/new` in your browser.
 You can now define the following settings:

 - `Author`: Author who created the recipe
 - `Name`: Name for your new service.
 Can contain spaces and unicode characters
 - `Service ID`: Unique ID for this recipe.
 Does not contain spaces or special characters (e.g. `google-drive`)
 - `Link to SVG image`: Direct link to a 1024x1024 SVG image that is used as a logo inside the store.
 Please use jsDelivr when using a file uploaded to GitHub as raw.githubusercontent files won't load
 - `Recipe files`: Recipe files that you created using the [Franz recipe creation guide](https://github.com/meetfranz/plugins/blob/master/docs/integration.md).
-Please do *not* package your files beforehand - upload the raw files (you can drag and drop multiple files). ferdi-server will automatically package and store the recipe in the right format.
+Please do *not* package your files beforehand - upload the raw files (you can drag and drop multiple files).
+Ferdi-server will automatically package and store the recipe in the right format.
 Please also do not drag and drop or select the whole folder, select the individual files.

 ### Listing custom recipes

-Inside Ferdi, searching for `ferdi:custom` will list all your custom recipes.
+Inside Ferdi, searching for `ferdi:custom` will list all of your custom recipes.

-## Contributing to ferdi-server's development
+## Contributing to Ferdi-server's development

 We welcome all contributors.
 Please read the [contributing guidelines](CONTRIBUTING.md) to setup your development machine and proceed.

 ## License

-ferdi-server is licensed under the MIT License
+Ferdi-server is licensed under the MIT License